Glacier National Park, Montana and Waterton National Park, Canada

 Climate Ride and the Glacier National Park Conservancy has arranged for a stellar line-up of discussions and engaging speakers in camp in the evening to enlighten and inspire us about Glacier itself and all of the great work the Conservancy does.
 So you can kick back, hang out with your new friends, and delve into fascinating topics!
 You'll receive all of this and a great night's sleep.

-I see there are only 30 spots available... sounds like I need to get my spot soon?
+I see there are a limited number of spots available... sounds like I need to get my spot soon?

 Yes, due to the park restrictions put in place by the National Park Service to protect Glacier National Park and for the safety of travelers on the road, the roads are only open to smaller groups of cyclists.
 This makes for an incredible and more intimate experience.